nugglet/Music-Genre-Classification/README.md

 jazz         0.010526
 ```

-Of course, this means that it is 98.9% percent sure that it is of the classical genre.
+This means that the model is 98.9% percent sure that it is of the classical genre.

 ## Setup